ngadhi

 Brook presents his artwork in Australia and internationally, with research-based museum and public space interventions, and Wiradjuri language being central to his practice.
 Brook’s museum interventions began in 1996 with Dispersed Treasures at the Royal Albert Memorial Museum, Exeter.
 The use of Wiradjuri language began shortly after, evident in early works such as Ngajuu Ngaay Nginduugirr (I see you) (1998), an installation combining photographic print and neon text.
 In 2017, Brook’s artistic career was recognised with a large-scale, immersive solo exhibition – Brook Andrew: The Right to Offend is Sacred at the National Gallery of Victoria, Melbourne.

-Upcoming projects include The National 4: Australian Art Now (2023), Campbelltown Arts Centre; No Feeling is Final: Solidarity collection of MOCA Skopje curated by WHW (What, How and for Whom), Kunsthalle Wien, opening April 2023; Liverpool Biennial 2023 uMoya: The sacred Return of Lost Things opening June 2023; and a video installation at Museu de Arte de São Paulo (MASP) opening in August 2023.
+Projects include The National 4: Australian Art Now (2023), Campbelltown Arts Centre; No Feeling is Final: Solidarity collection of MOCA Skopje curated by WHW (What, How and for Whom), Kunsthalle Wien, opening April 2023; Liverpool Biennial 2023 uMoya: The sacred Return of Lost Things opening June 2023; and a video installation at Museu de Arte de São Paulo (MASP) opening in August 2023; a new multi-channel video, live performances and installation GABAN (2022) in YOYI!
+Care, Repair, Heal, Gropius Bau, Berlin; solo exhibition ngaay ngajuu dhugul birra (to see my skin broken) (2022), Galerie Nathalie Obadia, Paris; GABAN: Gunmetal Grey (2022), a solo at Roslyn Oxley 9, Sydney; and participation in Sharjah Biennial 15:Thinking Historically in the Present (2023).

 As a curator, Brook was the artistic director of the First Nations and artist-led NIRIN: the 22nd Biennale of Sydney (2020).
 Following this work, he was an international advisor for the Sámi Pavilion at the 59th Venice Biennale (2022), and a co-curator of YOYI Care, Repair, Heal at the Gropius Bau (2022) along with Kader Attia, Giscard Bouchotte, Natasha Ginwala, Bárbara Rodríguez Muñoz, under the curatorial lead of Stephanie Rosenthal in collaboration with SERAFINE1369, In House: Artist in Residence 2021.
 Other significant curatorial projects include TABOO (2012-2013), an exhibition and program of talks, performances and films screenings at the Museum of Contemporary Art Australia that brought together Australian and international to respond to ideas around race, ethnicity, politics and religion.